 The MS in Data Science (MSDS) at UD is a rapidly growing major that is highly relevant in today’s business, government and academic sectors.
 Our first four graduates finished in 2020, with three in May and one in December, and we are very proud of them!
 They have shown remarkable dedication and energy to finish our program.
 All are employed in the field or in graduate school.
 Five more students will finish in May; we look forward to many more graduates thereafter!

 Job opportunities had seemed unlimited just a year ago, but the last year has certainly brought challenges all over the world.
 The future seems less certain than it did, but I’m optimistic that opportunities in the fields related to data science, and using data wisely, will continue to grow.
 I’ve experienced down markets for employment in my career.
 The best thing that I think one can do is to continue to work toward his or her goals, and to gain additional experience, skills and knowledge toward those goals.
 If your dream is to pursue data science as a career, our program can give you experience, knowledge and skills that you will need.
 The MSDS will enable you to know what’s inside the black box of software that is analyzing the data, and to use that knowledge to improve your analyses and results.

 The MSDS program stands ready to help you achieve your goals.
 Here is a sample of what we’re doing:

-- Requested a lower tuition for all students in the program to $950 per credit (pending approval expected very soon);
+- Lowered tuition for students in the program to $950 per credit;

-- Reviewing applications rapidly and giving quick notice of status;
+- Reviewing applications as rapidly as we can and giving quick notice of status;

 - Assigning every student an advisor from our extensive group of affiliated faculty;